Potescito/Self-Supervised-Learning-for-Cell-Segmentation/README.md

 # Self-Supervised-Learning-for-Cell-Segmentation
-A simple, step-by-step guide to applying self-supervised learning techniques to a mitochondria segmentation task.
+A simple, step-by-step guide to applying self-supervised learning techniques to a mitochondria segmentation task using PyTorch.